Can I put a caravan on my land in Ireland?

 Can I put a static caravan on my land in Ireland?

-The law is different with static caravans.
+The law is different from static caravans.
 Mobile manufactured homes have gained prominence in recent years and their designs and features have improved dramatically.
-The possibility of living in different places and travelling with ‘the house in tow’ is a great attraction for many people.
+The possibility of living in different places and traveling with ‘the house in tow’ is a great attraction for many people.

 Mobile prefabricated houses are considered “buildings” since their static character in space and vocation of permanence is presumed.